Eating too much in one sitting or taking in too many calories throughout the day are common habits that can be hard to break.

 Studies have demonstrated that eating more frequently throughout the day may decrease hunger and overall food intake (

 Summary Skipping meals may cause you to eat more later in the day.
-Instead, focus on keeping yourself feeling satisfied by eating balanced meals made with whole foods.
+Instead, focus on keeping your body feeling satisfied by eating balanced meals made with whole foods.

 Keeping track of what you eat in a food diary or mobile app may help reduce overeating.

-Many studies have shown that using self-monitoring techniques like keeping a food diary may help with weight loss (
+Many studies have shown that using self-monitoring techniques like keeping a food diary may aid weight loss (

 Summary Studies have shown that tracking your food intake may help you lose weight.
 It will also help you become more aware of your habits.

-The food choices of your dining companions may have more impact on your food intake than you realize.
+The food choices of your dining companions may have a greater effect on your food intake than you realize.

 Numerous studies have found that people’s food choices are heavily influenced by the people they eat with.

-You may tend to eat similar amounts as those around you, so dining out with friends who overeat may cause you to overeat as well (
+People may tend to eat portions similar to those of their dining companions, so dining out with friends who overeat may cause them to overeat as well (

 Plus, studies have shown that a person is more inclined to order unhealthy options if their dining partner does (